-The beautiful golden brown topping of this apple crisp is just the start of this warm, delicious, crowd pleasing dessert.
-Underneath that hearty, cinnamon spiced topping are apples in their most simple form.
+The beautiful golden brown oat topping of this apple crisp is just the start of this warm, delicious, crowd pleasing dessert.
+Underneath that hearty, cinnamon spiced topping are sweet apples in their most simple form.
 Nothing added, just crisp, tasty apples.
+And if you love apple recipes, check out this gluten-free apple cobbler and this gluten-free apple cake.

 It's not often that a simple dessert recipe leaves such an impression on the taste-testers.
-But this one had everyone reaching for seconds!
+But this one had everyone reaching for seconds (me included!)!
 It has all the things you want in an apple crisp:

 - Simple prep